atcq9876/CV/README.md

 Proficient in building web and mobile applications using a variety of technologies including the MERN stack, React Native, JavaScript, Ruby, Sinatra and PostgreSQL.

 #### Test-driven development (TDD)
 Test-driven a variety of projects.
-Familiar with Jest, Cypress and RSpec.
+Comfortable using Jest, Cypress and RSpec.

 #### Agile methodologies
-Performed well in an Agile development environment for all Makers group projects.
+Performed well in an Agile development environment for all Makers group projects, including leading sprint kickoffs, standups and retros.

 #### Teamwork
 Effective team worker with a high EQ and strong interpersonal skills.
 Able to work well with others and contribute to a positive team dynamic.
 Completed all three group projects to a high standard during the Makers bootcamp, as well as doing pair programming throughout the course.